victor-mlai/Backwards-Comp-API-Cpp/README.md

 # Backwards Compatibility tricks for API changes in C++

-This project contains "tricks" on how to make API changes backwards compatible (Eg. changing return types, renaming namespaces, changing enums to enum classes etc.)
+This project contains "tricks" on how to make backwards compatible API changes.
+(Eg. renaming a class, changing parameter types, converting an enum to a variant etc.)

 It contains also tests (see /tests and /neg-tests) to prove that the tricks make them backwards compatible and don't break something else.